 2) other criteria for detecting duplicates.
-An example of such a criterion is whether the actual contents of the two messages is the same.
+An example of such a criterion is whether the actual contents of the two messages are the same.

+NOTE 1: Criterion 2 allows the UE to present more than 1024 diffferent messages received within the duplication detection time period and will prevent that messages with the same Serial Number, but with different message content, are rejected as duplicates (which may happen in a shared-RAN scenario).

 If criterion 1 is fulfilled and any implemented additional checks (as described in criterion 2) are also met, then the MS/UE shall consider the new message as duplicated and shall ignore it.
 If the Geographical Scope is not PLMN/SNPN wide the validity of the Serial Number may be considered as described in clause 9.4.1.2.1.

+If the messages are received from different PLMNs or SNPNs, the MS/UE may check:

+3) the Content Identifier, for detecting duplicates of already presented messages with the same Message Identifier during the time that duplication detection applies for the message.

+NOTE 2: If the checks for criterion 1 and criterion 3 are implemented then the UE will assume that in a shared RAN the message is received from the PLMN which is listed at the top of the PLMN ID list.

+If criterion 3 is fulfilled then the MS/UE shall consider the new message as duplicated and shall ignore it.

-For ETWS, duplicate message detection shall be performed independently for primary and secondary notifications.
+For ETWS, duplicate message detection shall be performed independently for primary and secondary notifications and criterion 3 shall not apply.